Charging Station Behavior on Connection Loss

 🚧

 Charging profile timeouts use OCPP charging profiles with two timestamps.
 Some chargepoints may interpret these differently.
-Test thoroughly with your station model first by enabling settings and unplugging the network connector.
+Test thoroughly with your station model first by enabling the settings and unplugging the network connector.